LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

 ### Task 3 - Run a Content Search

-In this task, we will outline the process for connecting to and utilizing the Exchange Online Management Module via PowerShell in order to run a compliance search, specifically utilizing targeted collections.
+In this task, we'll outline the process for connecting to and utilizing the Exchange Online Management Module via PowerShell in order to run a compliance search, specifically utilizing targeted collections.
 A targeted collection search can be used to identify specific items within a specific users folder.
 Once the search is completed, the task concluded with instructions for removing the identified items.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.